Sue: The Doctor should have a car boot sale. He’s a hoarder.

-We are both extremely grateful for Frazer Hines’ narration on this one; it carries us through several dialogue-free longueurs until Deborah Watling suddenly ups the ante by screaming her head clean off.
+We are both extremely grateful for Frazer Hines’ narration on this one; it carries us through several dialogue-free longueurs until Deborah Watling suddenly ups the ante by screaming her head off.

 Sue: Victoria has a great pair of lungs.

-Me: Just blame it on freak weather conditions.
+Me: Blame it on freak weather conditions.

-Sue: Ah, moving images.
+Sue: Ahh, moving images.
 Lovely.

 Me: Make the most of it.